UMD-INST377/Group-Project-Base/README.md

 ## Roadmap for future development
 * Potentially merging the cities, date, and magnitude tables into one table to eliminate the need for multiple SQL queries per request
 * Adding a choice to sort searched results based on different factors
+* Make search results clickable to give a better visualization of the individual data